ANYbotics/elevation_mapping/README.md

 ### Turtlebot3 waffle simulation

-A full running pipeline is available together with the turtlebot3 simulation.
-It can be used to test the elevation mapping on a computer without access to a real robot platform or as a starting point for further integration.
-The turtlebot3 simulation needs to be downloaded first and can be easily done with
+A running example is provided, making use of the Turtlebot3 simulation environment.
+This example can be used to test elevation mapping, or as a starting point for further integration

+To start with, the Turtlebot3 simulation dependencies need to be installed:

     sudo apt install ros-melodic-turtlebot3*